 - a.
 Must strive for diversity when considering team members. - b.
 Must consist of undergraduate, graduate, or a combination of undergraduate and graduate students. - c.
-Must consist of no fewer than three2 and no more than five members. - d.
+Must consist of no fewer than three and no more than five members at the time of the local kickoff. - d.
 Can have no alternates.
 If a team loses one of its members, that member can be replaced no later than two weeks prior to the submission of the written report at the local level.
-If a team falls below three registered members after this date, they will not be eligible to continue in the competition.
+If a team falls below three registered members after this date, they team may continue in the competition with the remaining team members.